-As well as having green spaces incorporated across the development Berkeley Homes are keen to increase the biodiversity and ecological value of the site and have identified two of the roof areas to act as dedicated nature habitat areas.
-I was asked to develop a planting plan for the roof areas of Level’s 8 and 9.
-They are to be deeper soiled and weight retaining with potential for harvested rain water irrigation so the scope was quite broad for planting.
-However the height of the floors may cause issues with greater exposure to the elements, which must be considered when making planting choices.
+The developer worked up the concept and I was then asked to prepare planting plans for the roof areas of Level’s 8 and 9.
+They are deeper soiled and weight retaining with potential for harvested rain water irrigation so the scope was quite broad for planting.
+However theses are still essentially planted containers with the considerations for the health and longevity of container plants and appropriate choices an issue.
+Also, the height of the terraces may cause issues with greater exposure to the elements, which had to be considered when making planting choices.

 The Level 8 roof garden has been devised to have a broadly woodland themed planting with some areas for a wetland themed planting.
-The Level 9 roof garden is proposed to have robust, drought tolerant sensual planting around the edge that frame a trio of mounds, which will be planted up with a dry acid heathland mix, an alpine mix and a wildflower meadow.
+The Level 9 roof garden is proposed to have robust, drought tolerant sensual planting around the edge that frame a trio of mounds, which will be planted up with a dry acid heathland mix, chalk meadow, an alpine mix and a wildflower meadow.

 The habitat gardens have been planted up for some time.
 The plants are thriving and on my most recent visit I spotted many birds and insects.
 It has been an exciting and interesting project to be a part of and I am very much looking forward to observing the gardens in the coming years to see how well they develop and their attraction to wildlife at height.